WhatsApp File Sending Issues: Why Your Files Fail and How to Fix It

 WhatsApp file transfers require a sustained upload to WhatsApp's servers.
 Unlike WhatsApp calls which are optimised to handle packet loss and unstable connections, file uploads are sensitive to connection interruptions.
 On weak mobile signal, congested WiFi, or high-latency connections, large file uploads fail mid-transfer with no automatic retry — and WhatsApp gives you no progress indication detailed enough to know where in the upload it failed.

-Switch to a stable WiFi connection if possible.
+Related guideSend Files from Android to iPhone Without Any Apps→Switch to a stable WiFi connection if possible.
 If you are on mobile data with a weak signal, move somewhere with better reception before initiating the transfer.
 If connection quality is consistently the problem, WhatsApp is architecturally poorly suited for large file transfers.
 Zapfile handles connection interruptions with session persistence — if your network drops briefly mid-transfer, the session reconnects rather than failing and starting over.

 Issue 5: Outdated App Version